datagrok-ai/public/help/develop/admin/docker-compose.md

 # Deploy Datagrok using Docker Compose

 This document contains instructions for running Datagrok on a regular machine via Docker Compose.
 This method doesn't require cloud-based hosting.
-It automatically fetches and runs the needed docker images, and you don't need to set up a local PostgreSQL instance as this is done automatically.
+It automatically fetches and runs the needed docker images, and you don't need to set up a local PostgreSQL instance as it is delivered automatically via a PostgreSQL container image.
 We recommend you this method if you want to jump-start with trying out Datagrok in a local, private machine environment.

 ## Prerequisites